google/JacquardSDKiOS/docs/Tutorial.md

 First create an empty View Controller class.

-1. File > New > File
+1. Right-click on the `Jacquard Tutorial` folder icon in the Project Navigator and select `New File...`
 1. Select Cocoa Touch Class ![New file](assets/tutorial-new-file.jpg)
 1. Click Next
 1. Name the class `ConnectedViewController`, subclass of `UIViewController`. ![New viewcontroller](assets/tutorial-connected-viewcontroller.jpg)
-1. Click Next and save it within your Xcode project.
+1. Click Next and save

 The storyboard needs the second view controller, but first we need to embed our first view controller in a `NavigationController`.